unicefuganda/ureport/NATIOANALPULSE.rst

 The Pie Chart
 ^^^^^^^^^^^^^
 This is drawn using the `Pie Chart <https://github.com/NickQiZhu/dc.js/blob/master/web/docs/api-1.6.0.md#pie-chart>`_ with same data source as the map.
 With the dc.js api, this makes the Pie Chart responsive to events triggered on the map.
-Hence making it change variables when specific regions are selected on the map are selected.
+Hence making it change variables when specific regions are selected on the map.

 The Word Cloud
 ^^^^^^^^^^^^^^